Fghurayri/portfolio/src/routes/posts/my-first-week-learning-go/index.md

 Once the channel is closed, this loop will terminate.

 I think there's more to cover for goroutines and concurrent programming in Go.
 However, this may be too early to think about in my Go journey, and I will explore this area in the future.

+For now, I will leave you with this excellent [video](https://www.youtube.com/watch?v=yNOe3STbtGE) that covers concurrency in Go using goroutines and channels.

 ### Other Notable Mentions